15 Best Things to Do in Canyonlands National Park

 5. Colorado River Rafting Tour (Rivers District)

-Rafting the Colorado River with an experienced local guide out of Moab is one of the best ways to enjoy a part of Canyonlands that most never venture out of their way to see!
+However, booking an excursion with an experienced local guide out of Moab is one of the best and easiest ways to enjoy the elusive Rivers District in Canyonlands that few ever see!

-The first two tours are cheaper, half-day options, where it simply depends on your preference regarding the time of day, but the last is a full-day experience, in which you get the unique opportunity of off-roading down into Canyonlands National Park through a remote part of the park that is otherwise very inaccessible to most park visitors.
+That said, the first two options are the best, cheaper half-day tours, where it simply depends on your preference regarding the time of day, but the last option is a full-day experience in one of the most remote parts of Canyonlands National Park that all, for obvious reasons, are best enjoyed through the planning and safety of a local guide!

 6. White Rim Overlook Trail